enikeevtg/linux-basics/README.md

   ![p3_12_changes_applying.png](screenshots/part_3/p3_12_changes_applying.png)

 3.7.
-Rebooting the virtual machine.
+Reboot the virtual machine.
 <!-- Making sure that the static network settings (ip, gw, dns) correspond to those set in the previous point. -->
 <!-- - Describe in the report what you have done to complete all seven points (you can do it in text or with screenshots).
 - Successfully ping 1.1.1.1 and ya.ru remote hosts and add a screenshot of the output command to the report.
 There should be "0% packet loss" phrase in command output. -->

-* Rebooting
+* Reboot

       $ reboot